ChrstphrHll/npc_gen/students/Skalanis Kobayashi.md

 ---
 # Skalanis Kobayashi
 ### Description
-- Halfling Druid from Kordinia
+- Halfling Druid from Aldercrown Empire
 - 6th year Exploration student in Jettenia
 - long wavy auburn hair that's braided, Pale Blue eyes, and Dark Tan skin
 - Is Profound and High-handed, and has Connection as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes